 The man looked at me, grinned, and shrugged his shoulders.
 The signal changed and he made a U-turn and headed back down Homestead in the direction that would take him to Mulberry.

 I crossed the street and sad down on a bus bench.
 I thought about what had just happened and how I’d almost freaked thinking that it was Don driving that car.
 Shit.
 I had freaked.
-I was a basket case and I needed to see a counselor sooner.
+I was a basket case and I needed to see a counselor sooner instead of later.
 I thought about turning around and going back to The Williams’ house, my home now, and forget about the wrap to keep my arm cast dry.
 I could stay out of the pool.
 But I wanted to be in the water, and because I was messed up in my head about Don shouldn’t keep me from being normal about everything else.

 I walked in at exactly twelve thirty.